MJRasicci/Tailwind.MSBuild/README.md

 ### Executing Tasks

-[Tailwind.MSBuild.targets][tailwind-msbuild-targets] defines a build target named `BuildTailwind` that runs before the `BeforeCompile` target.
+[Tailwind.MSBuild.targets][tailwind-msbuild-targets] defines a build target named `BuildTailwind` that runs before the `BeforeBuild` target.
 This target executes two tasks that Tailwind.MSBuild implements.
 The first task is `GetTailwindCLI` which returns the absolute path to the tailwind CLI to the build engine.
 The output is stored in a property which is then passed to `BuildTailwindCSS` as the value for the `StandaloneCliPath` parameter.

 For advanced scenarios where you need to run the tasks during a different point in the build process, see the tables below for the parameters required for each task and the associated MSBuild Property passed by default.
 It is recommended to read [Tailwind.MSBuild.targets][tailwind-msbuild-targets] as an example of how to properly invoke the MSBuild tasks.